Photo by DEA

 “Bath salts” are usually swallowed, snorted through the nose, inhaled, or injected with a needle.
 Snorting or injecting is the most harmful.

-When bath salts emerged at the end of the last decade, they rapidly gained popularity in the United States and Europe as “legal highs.”
-In October 2011, the Drug Enforcement Administration placed three common synthetic cathinones under emergency ban pending further investigation, and in July 2012, President Obama signed legislation permanently making two of them—mephedrone and MDPV—illegal along with several other synthetic drugs often sold as marijuana substitutes (“Spice”).
+At the end of the last decade, bath salts began to gain in popularity in the United States and Europe as “legal highs.”
+In October 2011, the Drug Enforcement Administration put an emergency ban on three common lab-made cathinones until officials knew more about them.
+In July 2012, President Barack Obama signed legislation permanently banning two of them—mephedrone and MDPV, along with several other lab-made drugs often sold as marijuana substitutes (like K2/Spice).